How To Cook Couscous

 - To make this recipe, you need fine couscous and not pearl couscous.

 - Store the leftovers in an airtight container and refrigerate for up to 3 days.
-You can reheat in in a small saucepan over medium heat.
+You can reheat it in a small saucepan over medium heat.
 Add 2 tablespoon water to avoid the couscous getting too dry.

 - Serve couscous with Moroccan tagine, saffron chicken or eggplant chickpea stew.